Experts reveal 5 surprisingly toxic items in your home to get rid of now – and what to replace them with

 'Since the rise of synthetic fabrics and textiles, the majority of clothing, bedding, and home wares are made of petroleum-based plastic fibers, infused with chemicals such as flame retardants, BPA, and PFAS.
 Interestingly, there has been a rise in allergic dermatitis, infertility, obesity, inflammation, and many other chronic diseases in the human population since the spread of polyester clothing in the 1960’s.’

-Lauren highly recommends introducing natural materials into your decor scheme instead, She shares, ‘I opt for natural latex foam, organic wool batting, and 100% organic cotton, linen, wool, jute, and hemp.
+Lauren highly recommends introducing natural materials into your decor scheme instead, and getting rid of any toxic items in your bedroom and elsewhere.
+She shares, ‘I opt for natural latex foam, organic wool batting, and 100% organic cotton, linen, wool, jute, and hemp.
 Not only are natural materials and fabrics unrivaled in terms of comfort and sustainability; but they are more breathable for our bodies and healthier for our indoor air quality.’

 Complete set